rapyuta-robotics/alica/docs/style/CodingGuidelines.md

    * Prefer `int* p` instead of `int *p`.
    * Prefer `Vector3& pos` over `Vector3 &pos`.

-## Coding in General

-* Write C++11 not C and avoid utilising Boost when this needed feature is in C++11, already.
-* Try to write Object-Oriented code.
-* Avoid code duplication at all costs.

 ## Includes

 * in header files do forward declaration instead of includes whenever possible: It compiles faster and avoids cycling include dependencies.